Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Surrogate-assisted distributed swarm optimisation

-In our distributed swarm framework that used parallel computing, we exchange selected swarm particles after certain number of generations with inter-process communication.
-During the exchange, we replace 20 percent of the weaker particles by stronger ones from other swarm.
-This provides another mode of search space exploration and exploitation to our optimization problem.
-Afterwards, the process continues where local swarms create particles with new position and velocity as shown in Figure \ref{fig:surrogate} .
+In our framework, we exchange selected swarm particles after a certain number of generations with inter-process communication.
+During the exchange, we replace 20 percent of the weaker particles with stronger ones from other swarms.
+This enhances the exploration and exploitation properties of our framework for the optimization problem.
+Afterwards, the process continues where local swarms create particles with new positions and velocities as shown in Figure \ref{fig:surrogate}.
 Hence, we feature distributed swarms and parallel processing for better diversity and computational complexity.
-We execute distinct parallel process for respective swarms with central processing units (CPUs) if enough are present or be shared.
-Each processing core features the optimisation function which is synthetic benchmark problem made to be computationally expensive or application problem with data and swarms which communicates with the master or manager process.
+We execute distinct parallel processes for respective swarms with central processing units (CPUs).
+Each process features the optimisation function which is either a synthetic problem made to be computationally expensive using time delay, or an application problem.